About us

 Tyrone Elliott/

-I was taught to harvest Cedar at the young age of 5, and taught some simple of the easier to grasp weaving techniques around then, too.
+I was taught to harvest Cedar and some simply weaving techniques when I was 5.
 It was my Teaching that Cedar is sacred to my people, and to Indigenous people all up and down the coast.
 It was of great importance to our vitality and not something to be taken lightly.
 As such, I was taught never to over-harvest, to listen to the tree for guidance, to accept what was given, and to trust the process.
-I was nearly always around my parents when they worked with Cedar, and picked up on the lessons they themselves were in the process of learning.
-Cedar has been vital to my living, just as it was to my Ancestors.

 At age 13, I attended a Cedar hat workshop my mother was teaching.
 I hadn't made a hat myself before.
 It had seemed beyond me.
 I remember distinctly though, on the second day of the workshop, looking at the hat my mother had brought with her to demonstrate.
 I held that hat in my hand and studied it for what must have been 20 minutes at least.
 After a while, I looked at my mother and asked, "is it that easy?"